ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 ### 2. Build the Solution
 - **Start with UI**: Use Flutter to design an intuitive interface.
 For example, create a simple screen with a map and alert button for a flood app.
 - **Develop the Backend**: Set up Firebase to store user data or send push notifications.
-For a water quality tracker (SDG 6), use Google Cloud to process sensor data.
+For a water quality tracker, use Google Cloud to process sensor data.
 - **Integrate Features**: Add Google tech as planned.
-E.g., use TensorFlow to analyze images for a health app (SDG 3).
+E.g., use TensorFlow to analyze images for a health app.
 - **Code Best Practices**:
   - Write clean, commented code on GitHub.
   - Use version control (e.g., commit daily: “Added Firebase integration”).